IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/cloud.md

 Go to Intel's [enableiot cloud][1] site and follow instructions to create an account.
 Once an account is created, an `activation key` will be available in the account details section ![account details](../images/cloud-account-details .png).
-Note down this activation key.
+Record this activation key.

 #### Register your Edison